 2:30 pm – After a lunch and tongue wag it’s time to get serious about self-care.
 You’re gonna either walk or taxi to Sukhumvit Soi 21, 5-10 blocks away depending on where you lunched, to Amaranth Spa for their 90-minute Facial Massage.
 From Sukhumvit 21 go down the soi 2 blocks, turn left then a short right, and it will be on your right.
 Amaranth Spa is a day spa specializing in Korean-style facials using natural ingredients.
 The best thing about it though is that the experience is so much more than a facial.
 While you are lying on the bed with your face marinating under an herbal mask or chilling beneath an icy cucumber slurry, the lovely facial specialists, when they are not tending to your face, manage to incorporate an entire hot rock body massage into the session.
 Seriously, the women here never stop moving.
 The effect on you though is pure relaxation.
 The private facial rooms can accommodate up to 3 women at a time.
 For a reservation call +66 (0)2-256-0100.
 Price of the 90-minute Amaranth Facial Massage is 1,200 THB.
 You can usually book same day, but a reservation is recommended.

 Alternative Destination: Su Esthetic Day Spa.
-This Korean day spa in Bangkok offers a bountiful selection of package and a la carte offerings, all posted on their website, in a comfortable home turned spa in a residential neighborhood off Sukhumvit Soi 26.
+This Korean day spa in Bangkok offers a bountiful selection of package and a la carte offerings, all posted on their website, in a comfortable home-turned-spa in a residential neighborhood off Sukhumvit Soi 26.
 I was quite impressed with my first experience, and posted about this lovely spot here.
 They are well-accustomed to non-Thai speakers.
-You can book in advance on their website, or if booking less than 24 hours in advance, it’s better to call their English-speaking receptionist at +66 (0)82-334-4086.
+You can easily book in advance on their website, though if booking less than 24 hours in advance, it’s better to call their English-speaking receptionist at +66 (0)82-334-4086.

 4:30-ish pm – Voilà – mission accomplished.
 Your self-care extravaganza in Bangkok has come to an end.
 Either go home and collapse or move on to a rooftop happy hour, dinner and dancing.
 But that would be another post…